New “Surface Water Pesticides of Concern” Designated

 The Commissioner of the MDA has determined that the neonicotinoid insecticides clothianidin and imidacloprid are “surface water pesticides of concern” in accordance with the state Pesticide Management Plan (PMP).
 For more information on this designation and the supporting resources for the determination visit the surface water pesticides of concern page.

 In 1987, the Minnesota Legislature amended the Minnesota Pesticide Control Law (MN Statute 18B.04).
 It directed the MDA to determine the impact of pesticides on the environment, including the impacts on surface water and groundwater.

-- 48 of the 70 detected pesticide compounds were detected in less than 10% of the samples.
+- 39 were detected in 10% or less of the samples.

-- 150 pesticide compounds were analyzed; 70 pesticide compounds were detected.
+- 43 pesticide samples were collected from four rainfall monitoring locations, and 20 pesticide compounds were detected.